 Admission: To be considered for the program, applicants should submit a standard ACPE application form (available from us), including copies of the student's and supervisor's evaluation of all previous quarters of training, and a brief statement of goals for the proposed training.
 Based on a review of this material, interviews are scheduled at Rush.
 The cost of travel for these interviews must be borne by the applicant.
-In most cases at least one prior unitof CPE is a prerequisite for admission.
-However exceptions have been made regarding this.
+In most cases at least one prior unit of CPE is a prerequisite for admission.
+However exceptions have been made regarding this preference.

 Serious consideration of applications begins after January 1 of the year in which the candidate hopes to begin training.
 Applications are reviewed and interviews scheduled after this date.
 Decisions on an application may be made soon after an interview.
 In many cases no decision will be made until further applicants have been interviewed.
 Candidates are advised when they might expect a response and the candidate's need for a response by a specific date can be taken into account.
 We generally try to have all decisions made and the program filled by late winter to early spring.

-Stipend: For this program year we expect our stipends for ACPE residents will be approximately $ 26,000 for the 12 month year.
+Stipend: For the 2013 - 2014 program year we expect our stipends for ACPE residents will be approximately $26,300 for the 12 month year.
 In addition to our stipend residency positions, we will consider additional applications from candidates who do not require a stipend to support their training.

 Benefits: The Medical Center provides several options for low-cost health and dental coverage for the resident.
 Family coverage can be purchased for an additional cost.
 The coverage does not begin until after one month of employment.
 Several of these options have poor outpatient mental health provisions, but in other respects they are excellent.
 Where applicable, under IRS regulations, a portion of the stipend may be designated as housing allowance and is not subject to income tax.

-Tuition: The tuition for the program this year is $125 per unit; this fee is used to register the unit with the Association for Clinical Pastoral Education.
+Tuition: The tuition for the program this year is $200 per unit.
 There are three units in the program year.
 The tuition fee is subject to change.

-Location and Transportation: The Medical Center is located approximately two miles due west of downtown Chicago, in the Medical Center District.
+Location and Transportation: The Medical Center is located approximately two miles due west of downtown Chicago, in the Illinois Medical District.
 It is directly adjacent to two lines of the Chicago Transit Authority's rapid transit system, as well as several bus routes.
 It is also adjacent to I-290 (Eisenhower Expressway).
-Parking is available in the Medical Center's garage and lots.
+Parking is available in the medical center's garage and lots.
 Prices for parking vary depending on the options you select.

-On-Call and Worship: CPE residents carry significant responsibility for the department's provision of daily, on-site, 24-hour pastoral coverage in the Medical Center.
-During a typical quarter a resident can expect to be on call once every nine to 10??days.
-During the interim between unit programs, Level I training, on-call duty may be more frequent.
+On-Call and Worship: CPE residents carry significant responsibility for the department's provision of daily, on-site, 24-hour pastoral coverage in the medical center.
+During a typical quarter a resident can expect to be on call once every seven to 10 days.
 These rotations include nights and weekends.
-The Department provides meals, room and shower facilities for the on-call chaplain.
+The department provides meals, room and shower facilities for the on-call chaplain.